Jeane Goforth: CEO and Founder:

 Since 2009, Julie has worked for Scrollworks, teaching classes and private lessons for children ages 5 to 18.
 She has been the choir director for 7 years and also has taught chamber orchestra, recorder ensemble, piano class, and private voice, flute, guitar/ukulele, and piano.
 She takes particular joy in teaching the Instrument Explorers class for 5 to 7 year olds.

 Julie has performed as a jazz vocalist presented by the Birmingham Arts Association.
 She has conducted community choir and children’s musicals.
 Julie has fronted local bands as a vocalist and also performed as a church soloist at several downtown Birmingham churches.
-Julie coaches many successful auditioners for show choir and local musicals; her students have been accepted into ASFA and Montevallo University in vocal performance and one student accepted at Montevallo University.
+Julie coaches many successful auditioners for show choir and local musicals; her students have been accepted into ASFA and Montevallo University in vocal performance.

 Julie was invited by Jeane Goforth to step into the position of Operations Director in March of 2020.